IBM/keyprotect-java-client/README.md

 ```

-###### Working with key ring
+###### Working with Key Rings
-To work with key ring in an instance, pass in the key ring ID when creating a service.
+To work with key rings in an instance, pass in the key ring ID when creating a service.
 Note this cannot be done when
 working with instance policy.

 ```